Is Playing “Tug O’ War” With My Dog Okay?

 I mean, I suppose I win because I am in charge of the game and everything that my dog gets, but I often let him have the toy.

-The problem, and the reason people feel this game incites aggression, is because the dog is just stimulated to the point of overstimulation and agitation and control is never added.
+The problem, and the reason people feel this game ignites aggression, is that the dog is stimulated to the point of overstimulation and control is never added.

 I mean, would you play a game that you literally could never win?